 How to Discover Unintentional Traffic

 Discovering unintentional traffic by one of the many components of your application may not be an easy task.
-Especially, if you have to sniff your network connections manually for collecting the necessary data. ruxit comes in really handy here, as it lists your external depencies quite conveniently.
+Especially, if you have to sniff your network connections manually for collecting the necessary data.
+Dynatrace comes in really handy here, as it lists your external dependencies quite conveniently.

 Who is depending on your services (or at least calling them)?